-Nerve Plant Light Requirements for Optimal Growth
+Nerve Plant Light Requirements for Optimal Growth Indoors

-- Nerve Plant Light Requirements FAQs
+Nerve Plant Light Requirements (Essential Guide)

-Typical Light Conditions That Nerve Plants Receive in Their Native Habitat
+Native Light Conditions Nerve Plants Receive

 Nerve plants are indigenous to the tropical rainforests of Peru and other countries in South America.
 These perennial evergreens are compact and have a spreading habit.
 Nerve plants grow on the forest floor, receiving dappled sunlight through the canopy.

-These light conditions are best replicated with either filtered sunlight or partial shade.
+I find that these light conditions are best replicated with either filtered sunlight or partial shade.
 Nerve plants can tolerate low-light conditions for a short period but must still receive some light.

 As plants that prefer filtered light or partial shade, nerve plants are vulnerable to receiving too much light.
 Some common signs that your nerve plant is receiving too much light include: